 Right Hand Home Position

-One of the most important beginning skills is the development of a natural feeling of string location in the right-hand.
-This is feeling where sounds are located on unfretted strings and a tone linked to that feeling.
+One of the most important beginning skills is the development of a natural feel for string location in the right-hand.

-Strive to play with as little movement as possible.
-The position should be natural with just a slight bend like holding out a tennis ball at arms length.
+Strive to play this exercise with as little movement as possible.
 The right-arm or wrist should not touch the banjo head.
-The mid-arm anchors at the arm-rest and the ring and little close to but not touching the head near the bridge.
-This forms a bridge for the poised right hand developing a flat-plane of activity under the fingerpicks over the strings.
+The mid-arm anchors on the armrest and the ring and little fingeres are planted close to but not touching the the bridge.
+This forms a flat-plane of activity over the strings.
 All motion comes from the knuckles of the fingers.

 After getting the feeling of this position proceed to Right hand Warmup #1